 Correspondence regarding submitted articles should be addressed to the editor:

 E-mail: [email protected]

-Correspondence regarding reviews of print publications, and books for review, should be addressed to:
+Correspondence regarding reviews, and books for review, should be addressed to:

 - David Sackris, Review Editor